The Shoshone-Paiute Tribe of the Duck Valley Indian Reservation

 Environmental Education Program

 Owyhee Combined School, Duck Valley Reservation, Idaho/Nevada, USA

 With our partners, we are supporting the development of a holistic educational program called “One Habitat” (Sumu’yoo Tupippuh).
 One Habitat blends traditional ecological knowledge and western science to understand the impacts of dams, climate change, and water quality on environmental and human health.
 This program aims to increase Sho-Pai students' environmental science competency, increase the number of students pursuing environmental science/STEM higher education and jobs, and to improve the riparian ecosystem on the reservation.
 Students are engaged in classroom workshops, field trips, field activities, scientific conferences, and community presentations.
 These events incorporate both Indigenous and western perspectives encouraging students to consider the components of riparian health as part of the overall ecosystem function to benefit wildlife and humans.
 Through engagement in this program, students will be better prepared to understand and address local environmental challenges related to mining, water quality issues, impacted salmon and beaver populations, riparian ecosystem function, and climate change.

-The program is an opportunity to build the foundation for future collaborations to assess and mitigate environmental degradation issues, including mining pressures and climate change impacts, faced by the Sho-Pai Tribe.
+One Habitat is a foundation for future collaborations to assess and mitigate environmental degradation issues – including mining pressures and climate change impacts – faced by the Sho-Pai Tribe.